The Twist Endings

 - While Moffat implies that these are polite requests, they are actually enforced with non-disclosure agreements and threats both before and after a screening that any leaks would be traced back, whoever leaked it would face legal consequences as per the non-disclosure agreement, and no more preview screenings would be allowed in their city.

-- After the Season 7b DVD's accidentally got shipped weeks too early, before the possibly biggest Wham Episode ever, Moffat has promised to release an exclusive video starring Matt Smith and David Tennant, under the condition that the episode doesn't get spoiled before the broadcast date.
+- After Amazon accidentally shipped the Season 7b DVD's to pre-order customers weeks too early, before the possibly biggest Wham Episode ever, Moffat promised to release an exclusive video starring Matt Smith and David Tennant, under the condition that the episode doesn't get spoiled before the broadcast date.
+It worked, and he did.

 - Kingdom of Loathing included an obscure hidden puzzle whose solution included the message "do not spoil this", later revealed to have been an experiment by the game's authors to see how long it would take before the solution was revealed.
 Unfortunately, a group of people discovered the puzzle and started a collaborative project on the game's official forums to figure it out and share the solution, leading to some uncomfortable silence once they solved it.